Thermodynamics of autonomous optical Bloch equations: Conclusions and outlooks

 \subsection{Acknowledgements}

-A.A. acknowledges the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant, the Plan France 2030 through the project NISQ2LSQ ANR-22-PETQ-0006 and through the project OQuLus ANR-22-PETQ-0013, the ANR Research Collaborative Project ``QuRes" (Grant ANR-PRC-CES47-0019), and the ANR Research Collaborative Project “Qu-DICE” (Grant ANR-PRC-CES47).
+A.A. acknowledges the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009), the Plan France 2030 through the projects NISQ2LSQ (Grant ANR-22-PETQ-0006), OQuLus (Grant ANR-22-PETQ-0013), and OECQ, and the ANR Research Collaborative Project “Qu-DICE” (Grant ANR-PRC-CES47).
 M.M. acknowledges the support by Italian PNRR MUR project PE0000023-NQSTI.
 C.E. acknowledges funding from French National Research Agency (ANR) under grant ANR-22-CPJ1-0029-01.
-The authors are very grateful to the whole quantum energy team for inspiring discussions, especially Robert Whitney, Nicolo Piccione and Lea Bresque.
+The authors are very grateful to Benjamin Huard as well as to the quantum energy team for inspiring discussions, especially Robert Whitney, Nicol\`o Piccione and L\'ea Bresque.

 \widetext

 {S\arabic{equation}} {S\arabic{figure}}